Criminal Case News

 Office News & Events

-The Plaquemines Parish District Attorney’s Office will be closed on Thursday, November 27, and Friday, November 28 in observance of Thanksgiving.
-Our office will reopen on Monday, December 1, 2025, at 8:30 AM.
+The Plaquemines Parish District Attorney’s Office will close on Thursday, April 2, 2026, at 3:30 PM and Friday, April 3, 2026, in observance of Good Friday.
+Our office will reopen on Monday, April 6, 2026, at 8:30 AM.
 We wish everyone a safe and happy holiday!